mikera/doctest/docs/cad/010_transactions/README.md

 Transactions are instructions to the Convex Network submitted by users.

-Transactions SHOULD be instructions that a user wishes to see executed and reflected in the global state.
+Transactions SHOULD be instructions that a user wishes to have executed and reflected in the global state.
 Typical examples might be:
 - Transfer of a digital asset from one account to another
-- Executing a trade of one asset for another via a smart contract
+- Executing a smart contract
+- Updating an on-chain database record
 - Deploying or upgrading CVM code
 - Voting in a decentralised governance process
 - Registering a hash that can be used to identify and validate off-chain content (e.g. on the [Data Lattice](../024_data_lattice/README.md) )